The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ File management limitations for complex document storage

-✗ Learning curve for creating advanced automations
+✗ Learning curve for advanced automations

-• Basic: €12 per user/month - totals €135 monthly for 15 seats
+• Basic: €12/user/month — €135/month for 10 seats

 6. HubSpot: Best for unified sales and marketing